open/close all folders

 - Major sporting events on ABC have been a redheaded stepchild since the year 2006.
 In just a short matter of time, ABC gave up/lost the rights to their crown jewel, Monday Night Football, the PGA Tour, the National Hockey League, and the Bowl Championship Series.
 To make matters worse, by September 2006, whatever sense of independent identity that ABC Sports had left was totally vanquished (really, the only reason that ABC Sports was kept around was because of union contracts) with the introduction of "ESPN on ABC" (Disney had slowly been integrating ESPN into ABC Sports since buying ABC back in 1996).
 As more and more big money events were crossing over to ESPN (since Disney can, with cable, exploit a dual revenue stream of ads and subscription fees), ABC's affiliates began to complain in by the end of 2009.
 In order to compensate these complaints, ABC and ESPN put together an ad hoc, cheaply made package on Saturday afternoons called ESPN Sports Saturday (instead of like say, bringing back the legendary Wide World of Sports which had been canceled as a stand alone anthology series around early 1998.

-- FOX: Continuing the mystery theme, Fringe is currently FOX's redheaded stepchild, as FOX primarily airs reality shows and cartoon comedies.
-24 was also a redheaded stepchild in many ways.
+- FOX: Continuing the mystery theme, Fringe is FOX's most recent redheaded stepchild, as FOX primarily airs reality shows and cartoon comedies.
+Touch was one, too being a complex drama.
+24 was also a redheaded stepchild in many ways, as was the famously Screwed by the Network Firefly.

-- NBC: Heroes was, like Lost, a mystery drama on a channel filled with primarily comedies.
-Chuck has helped flesh out NBC's lineup as well.
+- NBC: Heroes was, like Lost, a speculative fiction mystery drama on a channel filled with primarily comedies.
+Chuck helped flesh out NBC's lineup, but only thanks to fan campaigns and the corporate sponsorship of Subway.

 - CBC: In the late '90s, the majority of shows were either comedies, news programs or sitcoms (with the occasional drama).
 Da Vinci's Inquest, about a morally grey coroner who has some questionable ethics (mixed with a large dose of Real Life Writes the Plot), was the exception to this trend, and proved to be one of CBC's biggest hits.
 Of course, the moment the ratings started to fizzle, the show was unceremoniously yanked off the air.